jcstein/dummy_rollup/README.md

 ## Usage

-Run the application with a namespace parameter and an optional start height:
+Run the application with a namespace parameter and an optional search limit:

 ```
-cargo run -- <namespace> [start_height]
+cargo run -- <namespace> [search_limit_blocks]
 ```

 The namespace will be padded or truncated to exactly 8 bytes as required by Celestia.

-### Start Height Parameter
+### Search Limit Parameter

-The start height parameter allows you to specify the block height from which the database should begin:
+The search limit parameter controls how many blocks back the database will search to discover existing data:

+- When specified, the database will search up to this many blocks back from the current height to find existing data
-- If you provide a start height, the database will begin at that block height
+- If it finds an existing database, it will use that database's starting block for all operations
-- If you don't provide a start height, the database will start at the current block height of the Celestia chain
+- If no existing database is found, it creates a new one at the current height
-- When restarting the application with the same namespace, it will automatically find and use the original start height

-This is useful for:
-- Creating a database that includes historical data
-- Ensuring consistent data access across restarts
-- Setting up multiple databases with different starting points
+- This parameter is only used during database initialization and not for subsequent operations

+Benefits of using search limit:
+- Controls how far back to look for your existing database when restarting
+- Reduces startup time by limiting the initial search range
+- Once your database is found, operations are fast regardless of search limit

 ### Available Commands